 Luch-5A [ISS Reshetnev]

 The Luch-5 will be the russian follow-on relay satellites, which replace the Luch (Altair) and Luch-2 (Gelios) satellites.
-Two satellites named Luch 5A and Luch 5B are currently planned for launches in 2010 and 2011.
-The smaller satellites are based on the Ekspress-1000 bus and will be launched with a co-passenger on Proton-M Briz-M boosters.
+Two satellites named Luch 5A and Luch 5B were procured for launches in 2010 and 2011.
+The smaller satellites are based on the Ekspress-1000 bus and were be launched with a co-passenger on Proton-M Briz-M boosters.

 S- and Ku-band data relay channels of each satellite will be linked with receive/transmit points via satellite communications links.

 Each data relay satellite is capable of orienting its high-precision antennas towards low-flying space objects so as to “catch” and “track” them along their trajectories.
 Moreover, each of the two user antennas is capable of tracking its “own” low-flying space object.
 One antenna will operate in the Ku-band, the other – in the S-band, with the Ku-band channel capacity at 150 Mbit/s and the S-band channel capacity at up to 5 Mbit/s.

 The Luch-5A spacecraft is also intended to receive COSPAS/SARSAT signals in the P-band and relay them in the L-band to the ground data receiving points.
-In addition, Loutch-5A will allow collection and transmission of the Planet-S System hydrometeorological data.
+In addition, Luch-5A will allow collection and transmission of the Planet-S System hydrometeorological data.

 |Contractors:||ISS Reshetnev (ex NPO Prikladnoi Mekhaniki, NPO PM)|